Yu-Ma28051503/RFC865/README.md

     - https://docs.oracle.com/javase/jp/8/docs/api/java/net/package-summary.html

 ## JavaScript Implementation (Node.js)
-The JavaScript implementation includes both a TCP server and a TCP client using Node.js.
-The server listens for incoming connections on port 17 and sends the Quote of the Day to the connected client.
-The client connects to the server and displays the received quote.
+The JavaScript implementation includes both TCP and UDP servers and clients using Node.js.
+The servers listen for incoming connections on port 17 and send the Quote of the Day to the connected clients.
+The clients connect to the servers and display the received quote.

 ### Files